RafinRahman/klebsiella-amr-prediction/README.md

 This repository contains the complete analysis pipeline for the manuscript:

-> Rahman MR, Khan AT, Rose JI, Rahman MR. *Genomic Prediction of Carbapenem and Third-Generation Cephalosporin Resistance in Klebsiella pneumoniae: A Machine Learning Analysis of 145,653 Global Isolates with South Asian Regional Stratification.* Submitted for publication, 2026.
+> Rahman MR, Rose JI, Rahman MR. *Genomic Prediction of Carbapenem and Third-Generation Cephalosporin Resistance in Klebsiella pneumoniae: A Machine Learning Analysis of 145,653 Global Isolates with South Asian Regional Stratification.* Submitted for publication, 2026.

 The study trains and evaluates four machine learning algorithms (logistic regression, random forest, XGBoost, LightGBM) on 145,653 *K. pneumoniae* isolates from the NCBI Pathogen Detection database to predict carbapenem and 3GC resistance phenotypes from AMRFinderPlus gene content.
 The primary novel contribution is a SHAP-based comparison of resistance gene importance between South Asian isolates (n = 5,919, including 2,239 from Bangladesh) and global isolates, revealing that blaNDM-5, blaOXA-232, and blaOXA-181 have disproportionately higher predictive weight in South Asia compared to the blaKPC genes that dominate globally.